A Resource for Harvard's Travelers

 And she’s not alone.

-Tim Brokmeier, a specialist on the international safety and security team, joined Global Support Services (GSS) in January 2016 and brought with him a 25-year career spanning the U.S. Navy and corporate security.
+Tim Brokmeier, a program manager for the international safety and security team, joined Global Support Services (GSS) in January 2016 and brought with him a 25-year career spanning the U.S. Navy and corporate security.

 Among the three teams in GSS, staff proactively support and enable international projects, travel, and operations; mitigate risks to individuals and the University; and respond to overseas emergencies.
 In 2011, Harvard was among the first 10 universities in the country to create such an office.
 GSS also created and leads the University's International Emergency Management Team (IEMT), which plays an integral role in the University's response to overseas incidents.
 Now there are 60 to 70 such offices at universities across the country, and Harvard continues to lead the way and develop a model that many people aspire to in the industry.